hermish/proofs-notes/README.md

 # Introduction to Mathematical Proofs
-A compilation of my MAT102 notes, typeset in LaTeX, from my time taking and leading study groups for the course.
+A compilation of notes, typeset in LaTeX, from my time teaching CS70: Discrete Mathematics and Probability Theory at the University of California, Berkeley.
+These notes aim to provide more background for the Discrete Mathematics part of the class.
 The planned structure of the book is as follows:

 1. Numbers, Sets & Functions
 	- Quadratic Equations